openhp/Display/README.md

 ## Wiring and installation
 Wiring is very simple: <br>
-- RS485 through a wire of the desired length connected to the Heat Pump Controller.
-Note that A is connected to A, B to B and GND to GND?
+- connect "internal" RS485 terminal through a wire of the desired length to the [Heat Pump Controller](https://github.com/openhp/HeatPumpController/).
+Note that A is connected to A, B to B and GND to GND,
+- connect "external" RS485 terminal to your server ([communication example here](https://github.com/openhp/HP-integration-example)).
-- you can get a 12V from the Heat Pump Controller, or from another source.
+- connect 12V, you can get it from your [Heat Pump Controller](https://github.com/openhp/HeatPumpController/), or from another 12V power supply unit.
 {- wiring photo here-}

 ## Usage